StableMotion: One-Step Motion Estimation with Diffusion Prior: Related Work

 \subsection{Diffusion Models}

 Diffusion models have emerged as powerful generative models~\cite{sohl2015deep,ho2020denoising}.
-These models are also formulated within score-based frameworks~\cite{song2019generative, song2021scorebased}, focusing on estimating the gradient of data distributions.
-Techniques such as classifier-guided diffusion~\cite{dhariwal2021diffusion, liu2023more} and classifier-free guidance~\cite{ho2021classifierfree} offer refined control over the generative process by using auxiliary information or adjusting guidance strength.
-Built on them, Latent Diffusion Models (LDMs)~\cite{rombach2022high} perform diffusion in the latent space, achieving an improvement in efficiency.
-Besides, approaches including ControlNet~\cite{zhang2023adding} and related methods~\cite{wang2022zero, hu2022lora, karras2022elucidating, lu2022dpm, hoogeboom2023simple, li2024dmhomo, jiang2023low} leverage pre-trained diffusion priors, refining the generative process to meet specific needs.
-Diffusion models have been widely applied to traditional tasks, such as super-resolution~\cite{luo2024skipdiff, yuan2024efficient} and depth-estimation~\cite{ke2024repurposing}.
+They can also be formulated within score-based frameworks~\cite{song2019generative, song2021scorebased}, which focus on estimating gradients of the data distribution.
+Techniques such as classifier-guided diffusion~\cite{dhariwal2021diffusion, liu2023more} and classifier-free guidance~\cite{ho2021classifierfree} provide finer control over the generation process by incorporating auxiliary information or adjusting guidance strength.
+Built on these ideas, Latent Diffusion Models (LDMs)~\cite{rombach2022high} perform diffusion in latent space and thereby improve efficiency.
+In addition, approaches including ControlNet~\cite{zhang2023adding} and related methods~\cite{wang2022zero, hu2022lora, karras2022elucidating, lu2022dpm, hoogeboom2023simple, li2024dmhomo, jiang2023low} leverage pretrained diffusion priors to adapt the generative process to specific tasks.
+Diffusion models have also been widely applied to low-level vision tasks such as super-resolution~\cite{luo2024skipdiff, yuan2024efficient} and depth estimation~\cite{ke2024repurposing}.